-Strengthen the COSM existing program that provides a place for citizens of San Marcos and Hays County to safely dispose of HHW.
+Strengthen the COSM existing program that provides a place for citizens of San Marcos and Hays County to safely dispose of Household Hazardous Waste (HHW).
 This prevents the dumping of HHW into the river or recharge zone and thus impacting listed species.

-Target 2020:
+Target 2021:

 Target 3000 participants for public outreach events.
 Staff will conduct these events and convert or dispose of the HHW between events.
-Fund outreach to surrounding communities within the San Marcos River watershed that cannot afford to partner in a HHWC program.
+Fund outreach to surrounding communities within the San Marcos River watershed that cannot afford to partner in a HHW collection program.
 Mailing quick fact flyers out with HHW information.

-Methodology - open drop-off opportunities two days a week (Tuesday and Friday) from 12:00 noon to 3:30 p.m. to the public.
+Methodology - Open drop-off opportunities two days a week (Tuesday and Friday) from 12:00 p.m.to 3:30 p.m. to the public.